-Print off copies of the 'Facts about my new school' sheet
+Print off copies of the 'Facts about my new year group' sheet

-- 1. Have pupils search online for the website for their new school
+- 1. Have pupils explore the school website for information about KS2 if this is too challenging, lead a discussion where the children reflect on what they have seen, know from siblings and other pupils (take care to sensitively dispel any unhelpful stories!)

 - 2. Pupils to complete the facts sheet

 - 3. Support where appropriate

 - 4. Glue sheets into journal

-Group talk around similarities and differences between the schools is more than one.
+Group talk around similarities and differences between the Key Stages.